Kaipara College Kaipara College

 NCEA Level 2 Painting (2PAI)

-Level 2 Painting students exploring a wide range of painting and drawing methods that relate to contemporary Art Practices and to their own personal investigations.
+Level 2 Painting students explore a wide range of painting and drawing methods that relate to contemporary Art Practices and to their own personal investigations.
 It is a course for students who have achieved Level 1 Visual Arts and want to expand their painting skills and their thinking.
 Students are expected to work in new ways and undertake experimentation,engage in research and artist analysis to help further develop and regenerate their ideas.

 The course involves learning about contemporary Painters and their ways of working, with an emphasis on building practical skills and combining this with high level thinking skills leading onto the making of strong compositional artworks.
-Level 2 Painting leads to Level 3 Painting and can lead on to pathways within the Creative Industries, Design and Visual Arts.
-Further study in Fine Arts, Design or Architecture will lead to rewarding career outcomes.

-Through a pedagogy of Guidance + Action + Experimentation, students who learn in the Arts Faculty will:
+Through a Pedagogy of Guidance + Action + Experimentation - students who learn in the Arts Faculty will:

-• Have opportunities to engage and experiment with a wide range of artistic expressions and genres in a safe supportive environment.
+• Have opportunities to engage and experiment with a range of artistic expressions and genres in a safe supportive environment.

 • Develop a love of the arts as a form of self expression and a leisure activity that supports wellbeing.